 How To Make Smoked Bottom Round Roast Beef

-Before you start cooking, preheat your pellet smoker to 225°F. This is the ideal temperature for smoking a bottom-round roast, as it will cook the meat slowly and evenly, infusing it with a delicious smoky flavor.
+Before you start cooking, clean your smoker, preheat your pellet smoker to 225°F. This is the ideal temperature for smoking a bottom-round roast, as it will cook the meat slowly and evenly, infusing it with a delicious smoky flavor.
 Make sure to set the temperature accurately to ensure proper cooking.

 We recommend using oak wood pellets for a full-bodied smokey flavor.